-The TGS Show Cattle Team is a new club in 2021.
+After a successful first year in 2021, The TGS Show Cattle Team is set to continue in 2022.
 The program will be a hands-on approach, with boys attending a local stud to work with and prepare cattle, as well as participating in local and Royal Agricultural Shows on weekends to present the cattle and participate in judging competitions.

 The aim of these competitions is to develop the parading and judging skills of young people to cultivate experienced judges for future Agricultural Shows.
 Competitors also improve their communication, presentation, and interpersonal skills.

 There are two main competitions that the boys will be involved in: Young Paraders and Young Judges.

 The Beef Cattle Paraders’ Competitions showcase young people in the Beef Cattle Industry.
 The Young Paraders parade an animal under real judging conditions, demonstrating their handling and parading abilities in a professional manner.
 The Beef Cattle Paraders’ Competitions educate and encourage young people though adjudication by their peers and experts in the Beef Cattle Industry.

 The Young Judges’ Competition encourages the participants to develop skills in critical thinking, problem solving and communication through judging and ranking livestock.
 The focus of Young Judges is to develop the skills and knowledge of the entrants with an emphasis on their ability to justify the reasons for their ranking of the animals.
 Learning to accurately rank animals is vital as is a subjective task based on the judges own production system and changing market specifications.